sybilhoangRG/support.balsamiq.com/content/tutorials/mobileapplication.md

 product: "Tutorials & Videos"
 ---

+{{% alert warning %}}**Note:** The videos in this tutorial show an older version of Balsamiq.
+The general process still applies.
+Thanks for your patience while we update them.{{% /alert %}}

 ## Introduction

 In a [previous tutorial](/tutorials/firstmockup/) we learned how to create a wireframe for a basic web site.
 In this tutorial, we'll go through the steps of creating a series of wireframes for a (fake) mobile banking application.
-Some other resources that might be useful in conjunction with this tutorial are the [Mockups Application Overview](https://docs.balsamiq.com/desktop/overview/) and [Tips for Working with Controls](/tutorials/controls/).
+Some other resources that might be useful in conjunction with this tutorial are the [Application Overview](https://docs.balsamiq.com/desktop/overview/) and [Tips for Working with Controls](/tutorials/controls/).

 Here are the wireframes we'll be creating in this tutorial: